bitlesson/itoolbox_os/README.md

-# itoolos
+# itoolos Operating System
-Full Scene Operating Systems
+itoolos is designed for: smartphone, labtop, tablet and more.